rodrigo-md/ts-node-base/README.md

 ### `commit-msg`

-Al momento de crear un commit se ejecuta `commitlint` para verificar que el formato del commit respete los tipos de commits que utiliza `commitizen`.
+When a commit is created, execute the package `commitlint` to validate that the new commit apply [conventional commits](https://www.conventionalcommits.org/en/v1.0.0/)

-> Los commits cuyo mensaje comiencen con **wip o WIP** seran excluidos de este chequeo
+> The new commits wich their message start by **wip o WIP** will be exclude from this validation process